 Comité Champagne MOOC, Massive Open Online Course

-The official online course about Champagne wines is now available, provided by the Comité Champagne, called the MOOC.
+The official online course about Champagne wines is now available.
+The Comité Champagne provides it, called the MOOC.

 The Comité Champagne is, “the trade association that represents the interests of independent Champagne producers and Champagne Houses.
 Its mandate is to promote the vines and wines of Champagne.
 Its broad remit includes economic, technical, and environmental development; continuous quality improvement; sector management; marketing and communications; and the promotion and protection of the Champagne AOC across the world”.